SNHU-CS/CS-330/module04/mod4_tutorials.md

 ### Mouse Button Callback

-Finally we examine the button callback, which is very similar to the keyboard handling callback (from tutorial 4.1).
+Finally we examine the button callback, which is very similar to the keyboard handling callback from tutorial 4.1.
 This function receives several input integer values.
 The two we care about are button and action:

-* __Button__: It holds the ID of the button triggering the event.
-For a regular three-button mouse, we might receive `GLFW_MOUSE_BUTTON_LEFT`, `GLFW_MOUSE_BUTTON_MIDDLE` or `GLFW_MOUSE_BUTTON_RIGHT`.
+* __Button__: This holds the ID of the button triggering the event.
+For a regular three-button mouse, we might receive `GLFW_MOUSE_BUTTON_LEFT`, `GLFW_MOUSE_BUTTON_MIDDLE`, or `GLFW_MOUSE_BUTTON_RIGHT`.
 * __Action__: As with the keyboard events, this variable can only hold two values, `GLFW_PRESS` or `GLFW_RELEASE`.

 ```
-// glfw: handle mouse button events
+// glfw: Handle mouse button events.
 // --------------------------------
 void UMouseButtonCallback(GLFWwindow* window, int button, int action, int mods)
 {